At Home After Pneumonia

 Some people experience complications of pneumonia, including:

-• Pleural effusion – fluid accumulation between your lungs and chest wall
+Pleural effusion.
+This happens when fluid accumulates between your lungs and chest wall.

-• Abscess – a pocket of pus in the area of your lungs that was infected
+Abscess.
+This can occur when a pocket of pus in the area of your lungs becomes infected.

-• Blood infection – bacteria from your lung infection spreads into your bloodstream
+Blood infection.
+If bacteria from your lung infection spread into your bloodstream, it can start a blood infection.

-• Intestinal infection – bacteria called clostridium difficile can grow in your intestines after antibiotics and cause severe diarrhea
+Intestinal infection.
+Bacteria called Clostridium difficile can grow in your intestines after antibiotics and cause severe diarrhea.
+Let your doctor know right away if you have diarrhea.

 Call 911 or seek emergency care if you experience: